emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 Serological pipette tips are broken in half and placed in the solids bin.
 Kim wipes are also placed in this bin.
 Samples post-run are placed in the liquids container.

+When the bottles are ready to be picked up, fill out this [link](https://web.uri.edu/ehs/online-pickup/).

+From: Emma Strand
+Email Address: emma_strand@uri.edu
+Location of Waste: CBLS 190
+PI: Hollie Putnam
+Waste Container 1-List all contents in waste container: *Insert all contents on the bottle label*.
+Quantity and size of container: 4L plastic jug
+Hazard Class: toxic
+*Repeat for as many bottles as we have.*

+Supplies Needed (Use dropdown menu below description to indicate quantity needed):

+4 liter plastic jug (for liquid wastes): 6

+Additional comments: The bottles are located in the first row of benches in CBLS 190.
+Bottles to be picked up are marked with tape and "To Be Picked Up" label. *Insert cabinet number and label on cabinet.*